 Early identification is critical to prevent academic difficulties and support long-term success.
 Speech-Language Pathologists provide targeted interventions in phonemic awareness, phonics, vocabulary, comprehension, and writing, tailored to each child’s needs.

-Late Language Emergence (Late-Talking Toddlers)
+Early Language Support for Toddlers with Late Language Emergence (Late-Talking Toddlers)

 Late language emergence (LLE) refers to toddlers, typically 12–30 months old, who have delayed verbal communication skills.
 These children may have limited vocabulary or difficulty combining words into phrases.